Captainexpo-1/FunctionHell/README.md

 # λ++
 ## Overview
 λ++ is a programming language focused entirely on functions.
-Variables in Function Hell are assigned exclusively to functions, similar to lambda calculus or the lambda/anonymous functions found in other languages.
+Variables in λ++ are assigned exclusively to functions, similar to lambda calculus or the lambda/anonymous functions found in other languages.

 ## Syntax
 Function Definition